 Words have been advancing our society for eons.

 Almost anything we see today — a product, business, an artwork, or infrastructure — might have started through powerful words.

 Simply put: A novice entrepreneur may have brilliant ideas, but without the ability to use words to motivate a team or connect with like-minded individuals, it’s more challenging to make those ideas a reality.
 It would be difficult to build an empire then.

-An artist pursuing a creative life may have the passion and skills, but without those motivating words or in-depth insights they consistently hear or read or absorb, staying tenacious can be challenging.
+An artist pursuing a creative life may have the passion and skills, but without those motivating words or in-depth insights they consistently absorb, staying tenacious can be challenging.
 It would be difficult to build an empire then.

 As the author Yehuda Berg once said, “Words are singularly the most powerful force available to humanity.”